Emerging as confident, strong leaders.

 The Upper School provides students with the critical discourse, experiences, and self-discovery to help them recognize what gives them a sense of meaning, and from there, how to forge a purposeful life.

 At Sacred Heart, we empower our students to take intellectual risks and see mistakes not as pitfalls, but rather rich opportunities from which to learn and grow.
 Our students learn to embrace ambiguity and become resilient, flexible thinkers.
-At each level, students progressively cultivate skills of critical analysis, creative thinking, leadership, and ethical judgement.
+At each level, students progressively cultivate skills of critical analysis, creative thinking, leadership, and ethical judgment.

 Our curriculum is customized to each student, offering over 90 courses across a range of disciplines so that each student not only has a strong academic foundation but also can probe deeply into areas of interest.
 Our low student-teacher ratio allows for deep connections between students and teachers and results in individualized support, mentorship and inspiration.